Rwanda

 Green fiscal & monetary policy

-There are no proposals or processes in place for reviewing environmental sustainability of fiscal and monetary policy.
-The National Environment and Climate Change policy states that it aims to revise public procurement guidelines to promote green technologies in national and district procurement processes, and identify and implement fiscal, taxation and other policy options to reduce upfront costs of green technologies in priority areas but no plans or actions are set out.
+Similarly, the National Environment and Climate Change policy aims to revise public procurement guidelines to promote green technologies in procurement processes, and identify and implement fiscal, taxation and other policy options to reduce upfront costs of green technologies in priority areas but no plans or actions are set out.

-There are no proposals or processes in place for reviewing environmental sustainability of fiscal and monetary policy.
-The National Environment and Climate Change policy states that it aims to revise public procurement guidelines to promote green technologies in national and district procurement processes, and identify and implement fiscal, taxation and other policy options to reduce upfront costs of green technologies in priority areas but no plans or actions are set out.
+Similarly, the National Environment and Climate Change policy aims to revise public procurement guidelines to promote green technologies in procurement processes, and identify and implement fiscal, taxation and other policy options to reduce upfront costs of green technologies in priority areas but no plans or actions are set out.

 Safe & accountable banks